waterlinked/docs/docs/modem-m16/modem-m16-protocol.md

 Each configuration command requires sending specific characters with a 1-second pause between them, followed by a character that selects the new value.
 Refer to the relevant section below.

+!!!
+Note
+The timing of the commands need to be separated by exactly 1 second, if not it will interpret the input as a package to be sent.
+Doing this by hand is almost impossible, so it is advised to make a programmed user interface, or use the provided GUI (see [WL GUI](../modem-m16/modem-m16-gui.md)).

 ---

 ### Communication Channel Command